FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

 --------------------
 The below code get the next departing :term:`trip <leg>`:superscript:`G` at the station "Siegburg/Bonn" (with the id `008005556`) and gets after that detailed information with the :func:`trip <pyhafas.client.HafasClient.trip>` method.

-Currently the :func:`trip <pyhafas.client.HafasClient.trip>` method gives the same data as :func:`departures <pyhafas.client.HafasClient.departures>`, but in future versions there will be more data available in :func:`trip <pyhafas.client.HafasClient.trip>`.
+Currently, the :func:`trip <pyhafas.client.HafasClient.trip>` method gives the same data as :func:`departures <pyhafas.client.HafasClient.departures>`, but in future versions, there will be more data available in :func:`trip <pyhafas.client.HafasClient.trip>`.

 Using the :func:`trip <pyhafas.client.HafasClient.trip>` method is also useful to refresh the data about a specific :term:`trip <leg>`:superscript:`G` by its ID.